prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 A comma separated list of ``username:password@collection`` credentials

-This property is optional; no default value
+This property is optional; no default value.

 ``mongodb.min-connections-per-host``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^